pg132/universeCreatorIdle/README.md

 # universeCreatorIdle

-The idea was from "PigOlympus"
+The idea was from PigOlympus<br/>
-Coding done by pg132 and PlanetN9ne
+Coding done by pg132 and PlanetN9ne<br/>
+Coding also done by: Aarex, Username5243